quangnd/marktrapp.com/jekyll/blog/_posts/2009-04-15-dr-private-message.md

 date: 2009-04-15T09:54:42-07:00
 excerpt: "Or: How I learned to stop worrying and love the web.
 We ought not to fear because the problem of private messages is too hard: we ought to fear because we’ve already solved them yet won’t use that knowledge."

-categories: [commentary]
-tags: [Rob Diana, John Bredehoft, federation, private messages, Alexander van Elsas]
+tags: [Rob Diana, John Bredehoft, federation, private messages, Alexander van Elsas, commentary]

 license: none